lorenzotomada/NS_continuation/tutorial.md

     void compute_initial_guess();
 ```
-In addition to the inputs passed to the constructor, the class also saves the objects needed for a distributed FE solver (an MPI communicator, the triangulation, the DOF handler, a finite element system object, the sparsity pattern of the Jacobian matrix, shared pointer pointing to the preconditioners, and so on).
+In addition to the inputs passed to the constructor, the class also saves the objects needed for a distributed FE solver (an MPI communicator, the triangulation, the DoF handler, a finite element system object, the sparsity pattern of the Jacobian matrix, shared pointer pointing to the preconditioners, and so on).

 Additionally, the pressure mass matrix is saved, as it is used by the preconditioner in the steady case.
 Remark that the matrix will be empty if continuation is not used.